techwithlik/COMP2042_CW_hfylt4/README.md

 Enhanced switch cases,
 Break up large classes,
 Organised files into packages,
-Added comments
+Added comments,
+Used the Maven build tool

 # Key Additions:
-Ability to move player's bar left and right using arrow keys, Tutorial button, back button, and tutorial screen,
+Ability to move player's bar left and right using arrow keys, Tutorial button, back button, and tutorial screen, Points system where points are rewarded for bricks destroyed and penalised for losing a ball, See live points scored,
-See live score,
 Inserted background images and changed colors of elements to improve user interface